guitarisprettierthanpiano/crypto-btc-covariances-and-correlations/README.md

 Second it fetches their prices over the last 30 days and calculates the data you see in the table.
 It is a simple idea but quite powerful indeed.
 Enjoy!

-Tools used: useEffect, fetch, async and await, HashRouter, Switch, Router, NavLink

-Dependencies: react-mathjax3

-my table bg images are from:
+my table bg images are from this figma community link. then i converted them to webp.: https://www.figma.com/community/file/1066067487616114998
-https://www.figma.com/community/file/1066067487616114998